-UOIT's short history has been marked by tremendous accomplishment and growth - and an exciting future lies ahead.
 The university's first two state-of-the-art academic buildings - the Science Building and Business and Information Technology Building - as well as its architecturally award-winning Campus Library were completed by Fall 2004.
-The Ontario Power Generation Engineering Building opened in 2006 and the Campus Recreation and Wellness Centre opened in June 2007.
+The Ontario Power Generation Engineering Building opened in 2006 and the Campus Recreation and Wellness Centre opened a year later.
 UOIT also expanded north across Conlin Road, thanks to the estate of industrialist E.P.
-Taylor and the donation of a portion of Windfields Farm; a world-class thoroughbred racing operation that once nurtured the great champion Northern Dancer.
+Taylor and the donation of a portion of Windfields Farm, a world-class thoroughbred racing operation that once nurtured the great champion Northern Dancer.
 On this land stands the Campus Ice Centre and the year-round Campus Tennis Centre.

-UOIT also has a significant presence in the downtown Oshawa community.
-In 2008, the Faculty of Education was warmly received when it moved to a refurbished building at 11 Simcoe Street North.
+UOIT also has a significant presence in downtown Oshawa.
+In 2008, the Faculty of Education relocated to a refurbished building at 11 Simcoe Street North.
 Two years later, the Faculty of Social Science and Humanities moved into Bordessa Hall at 55 Bond Street East.
 UOIT's downtown Oshawa footprint also includes the 61 Charles Street Building, the Regent Theatre at 50 King Street East, and sixth-floor space at 2 Simcoe Street South.

 To further support UOIT's expansion efforts, the university received \$73.4 million in funding through the joint federal and provincial Knowledge Infrastructure Program toward the construction of two buildings at the north Oshawa location.
 The Automotive Centre of Excellence (ACE) and the Energy Systems and Nuclear Science Research Centre (ERC) both opened in 2011.
 ACE is the first commercial research, development and innovation centre of its kind in Canada, and the ERC serves as the premier training ground for future energy scientists and nuclear engineers while fostering research in the development of clean and green energy and technology.